BILL STEVENS: Author, Educator, Pianist, Composer

 Bill is an alumni of The Oberlin Conservatory, graduating Pi Kappa Lambda in 2000 with a major in Music Composition and an independently designed major in Oral Music – focusing on listening and improvisation.
 His teachers included John Luther Adams, Randolph Coleman, Param Vir, Sanford Margolis, and Neal Creque.
 He has a Masters Degree in Piano Performance from The University of North Carolina at Greensboro, graduating with honors in 2002, where he studied with Andrew Willis.

 Bill was on the faculty of The Walden School’s Young Musicians’ Program from 2000 to 2010 and Teacher Training Institute from 2006 through 2011.
-He has been exploring how to apply the unique pedagogy of Grace Cushman’s Creative Musicianship Program, as handed down by her students across multiple generations, to jazz instruction since 2000 and has been offering classes in Jazz Musicianship since 2001.
+He has been exploring how to apply the unique pedagogy of Grace Cushman’s Creative Musicianship Program, as handed down by her students across multiple generations, to jazz instruction since 2000 and has offered classes in Jazz Musicianship since 2001.

 As a young composer, Bill’s work received national recognition.
 He was named a level 1 Arts finalist by the National Foundation for the Advancement of the Arts (NFAA) and received The Presidential Scholars award in the arts (1995), meeting President Clinton and conducting an original work, “Archtypical Emergence”, at the John F Kennedy Center for the Performing Arts.